Table of Contents

 What is the process of sporulation in bacteria?

 Spores hold an advantage over seeds and other types of reproduction due to their hardness.
-They can be stable and survive at extreme temperature and pressure and without water.
+They can be stable and survive at extreme temperatures and pressure and without water.
 Plants and fungi use spores for reproduction and dispersal but are often used for survival without reproduction in bacteria.

 Sporulation in Amoeba